BWC-Somnambulist/SecEngineeringStudyNotes/interview-study-notes-for-security-engineering.md

 	-  5xx It didn't work and it's my fault
 - SSL/TLS
 	- (443)
 	- Super important to learn this, includes learning about handshakes, encryption, signing, certificate authorities, trust systems.
 A good [primer](https://english.ncsc.nl/publications/publications/2021/january/19/it-security-guidelines-for-transport-layer-security-2.1) on all these concepts and algorithms is made available by the Dutch cybersecurity center.
-	- POODLE, BEAST, CRIME, BREACH, HEARTBLEED.
+Understand how the following attacks/vulnerabilities can be mitigated.
+	- POODLE  (Padding Oracle On Downgraded Legacy Encryption):
+	- Affects SSLv3 and relies on a padding oracle attack
+	- Exploits the way SSLv3 handles padding in CBC (Cipher Block Chaining) mode
+	- BEAST (Browser Exploit Against SSL/TLS):
+	- Affects TLS 1.0 and SSLv3, targeting the use of CBC mode
+	- Exploits a vulnerability in the way the initialization vector (IV) is selected in these protocols
+	- CRIME  (Compression Ratio Info-leak Made Easy):
+	- Exploits the use of data compression in SSL/TLS and SPDY protocols
+	- Relies on observing changes in the size of compressed data to infer information about the plaintext
+	- BREACH  (Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext):
+	- Similar to CRIME, but targets HTTP response compression (e.g., gzip)
+	- Exploits the way compression algorithms reveal information about the plaintext
+	- HEARTBLEED (no fancy mnenomic):
+	- Affects OpenSSL, a widely used implementation of SSL/TLS
+	- Caused by a buffer over-read in the TLS heartbeat extension, which leaks sensitive memory contents
 - TCP/UDP
 	- Web traffic, chat, voip, traceroute.
 	- TCP will throttle back if packets are lost but UDP doesn't.